-The unemployment rate for accountants and auditors dropped to 1.7 percent in the third quarter of 2018, notably lower than the 3.7 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).
+The unemployment rate for accountants and auditors dropped to 1.6 percent in the fourth quarter of 2018, notably lower than the 3.9 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).

-It’s a candidate’s market, so this means employers are in pursuit of accounting and finance professionals to hire.
-It’s not just the accountant unemployment rate that’s low; the third-quarter hiring report shows jobless rates are trending well below the national average for other specialized roles in finance and accounting, including the following:
+That's not the only unemployment rate that’s low; the fourth-quarter hiring report shows jobless rates are trending below the national average for other specialized roles in finance and accounting, including the following: